 - Complete PRACTICAL courses.
 They have to be challenging and ask a lot of questions.
 They must involve your problem-solving mind.

 - Teach Python.
-Write blog articles, make videos, form learning groups.
-Teaching is always a way of pursuing active learning--so it’s one of the most effective ways of learning.
+Write blog articles, make videos, and form learning groups.
+Teaching is always a way of pursuing active learning–so it’s one of the most effective ways of learning.